apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Montgomery police issue warrants after massive brawl on Alabama riverfront dock**
+**Colombia advances to Women’s World Cup quarterfinals for the first time after victory over Jamaica**

-You can read more about it [here](https://www.cnn.com/2023/08/07/us/alabama-boat-dock-fight-warrants/index.html).
+You can read more about it [here](https://www.cnn.com/2023/08/07/football/colombia-jamaica-france-morocco-womens-world-cup-spt-intl/index.html).

 ## Requirements
 - Python 3.8